 The Jews saw themselves as under God’s rule alone, and they used this fact to justify their rebellion against the Romans.
 This would ultimately end badly for them in A.D.
 70 when the Romans conquered Jerusalem and destroyed their temple.
 Peter was telling Christians to not be like the Jewish people in this regard.

 We are called to live as free people under the authority of God first and foremost, but we are also called to respect authority rather than rebel against it.

-We may not agree with all of the politics and beliefs of those who are running for office.
+We may not agree with all of the politics and beliefs of those who run for office.
 But if Peter felt that the first century Christians should find a way to honor Nero, can’t we find a way to honor those in leadership in our own country?

 What if every time we spoke of our government, we stopped ourselves and asked the question, “Is what I’m about to say honoring or divisive?”
 We can choose to show honor and respect even when we disagree.

-When we respect authority, we “silence the ignorant talk of foolish people” rather than stir the pot and cause division.
+When we respect authority, we “silence the ignorance of foolish people” rather than stir the pot and cause division.
 Besides… we know who really sits on the throne, the King of Kings and Lord of Lords; and in the end, that’s all that really matters.

 *Unless otherwise indicated, scripture quotations taken from the NASB.